open/close all folders

 - El Doradimon from Digimon Savers is one of these.

 - One also appears at the start of the series twelfth opening.
+The Straw Hats only realize this after having been playing on the island for some time and end up fleeing.

 - An three part episode of Detective Conan takes place in a turtle shaped island around Okinawa.